ProfessionalWiki/FontAwesome/README.md

 ### Using Composer

-This is the recommended way to install this extension. is by using [Composer][composer].
+Using [Composer][composer] is the recommended way to install this extension.

+Run the following commands from the MediaWiki installation directory:

 1. `COMPOSER=composer.local.json php composer.phar require --no-update mediawiki/font-awesome ^1.0`
 2. `php composer.phar update --no-dev mediawiki/font-awesome`